chriskuehl/puppet-pre-commit-hooks/README.md

 3. Run `pre-commit install` to add pre-commit git hooks.
 You can also run `pre-commit run --all-files`, which is useful as part of your tests.

-Note that currently it's only possible to use the Puppet 3 parser for validation.
-The Puppet 4 parser has many changes, and it's planned to have a separate branch for Puppet 4 hooks in the future.
+To use the future parser with validation, just pass it as an argument to the `puppet-validate` hook:

+    -   id: puppet-validate
+        args: [--parser=future]

+This option will only work for Puppet 3.
+For Puppet 4, just use a updated version of `puppet` to run these hooks and remove the argument.

+Any other arguments to `puppet-validate` will be fed directly to `puppet parser validate`, as long as they are in the format `--arg=value`.